vol 1. Adventure in the 21st Century

 For a certain, specific generation of Brit SF fans, TV producer Gerry Anderson will always be something rather special: and I am not just talking about die-hard Fanderson fans, but a certain age of general SF fans at the end of the 1950s.
 It began with the television series Torchy the Battery Boy and then in 1961 Supercar.
 It was all made possible by using puppets instead of actors and models instead of machines.
 For kids then aged five or six (born 1955 - 57) these were magic shows with Torchy being science fantasy and Supercar good old techno-hard SF (or should that be hard-techno SF?).
 Supercar followed the adventures of Mike Mercury who flew a 'Super car' up in the air and down under the sea.
 Supercar itself was designed by Professor Popkiss who was aided by Dr Beaker and the team operated out of a secret desert base.

-Supercar series was really basic and the stories really simple and though fine for five or six year olds were not really that much for seven or eight year olds.
-Fortunately in 1962 along came Fireball XL5.
-It was a lead XL spacecraft of the World Space Patrol (named after the XL series of experimental US high-altitude aircraft?).
-It had a rocket-sled assisted take-off, a planetary lander nose cone (before the Apollo programme) and a robot co-pilot ('Robert' possibly after Robbie in Forbidden Planet).
-It was commanded by Colonel Steve Zodiac, and had a science officer in Prof Matthew Matic as well as a space doctor with Venus.
-This series was also syndicated in N. America.
+Supercar series was really basic with the stories being really simple and, though fine for five or six year olds, they were not really engaging for even seven or eight year olds.
+Fortunately in 1962 along came the series Fireball XL5.
+Fireball XL5, of the series' title, was a lead XL spacecraft of the World Space Patrol (named after the real-life XL series of experimental US high-altitude aircraft?).
+XL5 had a rocket-sled assisted take-off, a planetary lander nose cone (before the Apollo programme and its Lunaer landing module) and a robot co-pilot ('Robert' possibly after Robbie in Forbidden Planet).
+XL5 was commanded by Colonel Steve Zodiac, and had a science officer in Prof Matthew Matic as well as a space doctor with Venus.
+This television series was also syndicated in N. America and has a small cult following over there.

-In 1964 the next Gerry Anderson took us under the seas with the super sub 'Stingray'.
-The series Stingray saw humanity protected from civilizations beneath the seas especially one ruled by the might, but evil, Titan.
-But Anderson's big success came in 1966 with Thunderbirds that concerned a secret international rescue operation that used a series of magnificent craft (the Thunderbirds) to rescue folk in distress.
-It was more sophisticated than the previous series and had a larger puppet cast and more involved back-story.
+In 1964 the next Gerry Anderson series took us under the seas with the super sub 'Stingray'.
+The series Stingray saw humanity protected from civilizations beneath the seas especially one ruled by the mighty, but evil, Titan.
+But Anderson's big success came in 1966 with Thunderbirds.
+This television series concerned a secret international rescue operation that used a series of magnificent craft (the Thunderbirds) to rescue folk in distress.
+It was more sophisticated than the previous series and had a larger puppet cast and a more involved back-story.
 It was just right for 10 - 11 year olds and spawned two feature films (not counting the post-2000 US bastardised Jonathan Frakes effort).
 One of these films concerned a Mars mission with the exploratory craft Zero-X (more of which later).

 Then in 1967 there was Captain Scarlet.
-Scarlet (a code name) belonged to Spectrum, an organization dedicated to protecting the Earth from the Martian mysterons.
+Scarlet (a code name for an agent) belonged to Spectrum, an organization dedicated to protecting the Earth from the Martian Mysterons.
 One of the special things about this series was that the puppets had near perfect human proportions: earlier series saw larger heads and progressively simpler sets.

-Now the point of my dating all of this is to convey to you that there really was a wave of children, a generation in a narrow age band, who grew up with Gerry Anderson.
+Now the point of my dating all of this is to convey to you that there really was a cohort of children -- a generation in a narrow age band -- who grew up with Gerry Anderson.
 (Of course Gerry went on to more adventures with the high-point being U.F.O. but that was later.)
-These puppet series (and there were others - The Secret Service and Joe 90) caught kids imagination: it was a bit of a national phenomenon.
-What is certain is that you would not get a television channel today providing a succession of SFnal programmes for progressively older children over a decade, even if back in the 1960s this happened more by chance than design.
+These puppet series (and there were others - The Secret Service and Joe 90) caught kids' imaginations: they were a bit of a national phenomenon.
+What is certain is that you would not get a television channel today providing a succession of SFnal programmes for progressively older children over a decade or more; even if back in the 1960s this happened more by chance than design.

 TV21 was more than just a comic with strips based on the Anderson TV series: it actually sought to enhance the Anderson 21st century vision by joining some of the dots between the series by trying to embed them in a coherent future.
 Indeed some of the strips' adventures used to crossover.
 Some of the artwork was also excellent and vaguely reminiscent of Dan Dare.
 The strips included Fireball XL5, Stingray, Thunderbirds and the spin-off Zero-X. There was also another Thunderbird spin-off Lady Penelope and she even had her own comic that included another spin-ff strip Marina that came out of Stingray.
 These strips have largely been lost.
-The 1970s comic Countdown reprinted just a few stories in black and white, aside from this only few kids had the sense to keep their 1960s original TV21s and if they did have such sense sometimes their parents did not.
-(Mine threw out my collection: had I still had them, at one point in the late 1980s those copies would have sold for £5 (£5.00p) compared to the original 7d (£0.03p), a potential 16,500% profit.)
+The 1970s comic Countdown reprinted just a few TV21 stories in black and white (in addition to some new material of its own), aside from this only few kids had the sense to keep their 1960s original TV21s and if they did have such sense sometimes their parents did not.
+(Mine threw out my collection: had I still had them, at one point in the late 1980s those copies would have sold for £5 (£5.00p) compared to the original 7d (£0.03p) cover price, a potential 16,500% profit.)

 Now a good number of these strips have been brought together in two marvellous graphic collections.
 They are large format but alas still smaller than the original (yes, I still have just a few copies of the original left for comparison) which somewhat belies the editor's claim that for the first time we are seeing the artwork as it was truly intended despite the decent quality paper.
 The only other problem with these reproductions is that the gutter (the unprinted gap) between two opposing pages is non-existent which means you cannot see the full artwork (and sometimes the text) where some of the pages join the books' spines.
 Nonetheless these collections are simply marvellous.
 The introductory articles also provide a fascinating insight into how the spin-off comics originally came into being and how the series and comics interacted.
 (Yes, the influence occasionally went the other way: comics-to-TV!)
 They also revealed, and enhanced a growing impression I have had over the years, that Gerry Anderson's own creative thoughts on product development (and SF) leave a little to be desired, fortunately he had help and, as indicated, the first few years of TV21 were hugely successful.
 Alas from what is said, in the volumes' introductory articles, suggests that there is little additional surviving material to mine.
 If true, this is a huge shame as more volumes would be most welcome.